Bills remain undefeated, top Raiders in Las Vegas, 30-23 | WTOP

 Bills: Cornerback Levi Wallace left with a left ankle injury in the first quarter and did not return.

-Raiders: Cornerback Lamarcus Joyner was assisted off the field three times in the first half, the final time with injured ribs, but returned to play in the second half. … Defensive tackle Maliek Collins injured his shoulder in the third quarter and did not return.
+Raiders: Defensive tackle Maliek Collins injured his shoulder in the third quarter and did not return.

 UP NEXT